efsiatras/voting-management-system/README.md

 - Each **Record** is represented by a simple struct of its data.

 - **Election** is implemented using a struct.

-  Having implemented struct Election offers the ability to extend the program easily to multiple elections at the same time.

-  eg. An array of pointers to Elections.
+Having implemented struct Election offers the ability to extend the program easily to multiple elections at the same time by using, for example, an array of pointers to Elections.

 ## Implementation / Interface
 - **Bloom Filter**: bf/bf.c, bf/bf.h